-- Floraditas and Loretta – both in mid-upper Cuba Street by the same folks.
-Menus that morph nicely from early morning through evening.
-Finesse in delivery and presentation.
-Seasonal and fresh, with a heavy focus on interesting plants and grains at Loretta, and famed baking at Flo’s.
-7 days Foraditas, Tuesday to Sunday Loretta.
+Floriditas and Loretta – both in mid-upper Cuba Street by the same folks.
+Light, seasonal and fresh, with a heavy focus on interesting plants and grains at Loretta, and famed baking at Flo’s.

-- Olive – Cuba Street between Garrett and Vivian.
-Again some interesting Mediterranean-leaning offerings in a very pleasant cafe with lots of nooks and crannies and a lovely outdoor courtyard for fine times.
+Olive – Cuba Street between Garrett and Vivian.
+Again some interesting vegetarian-leaning offerings in a very pleasant cafe with lots of nooks and crannies and a lovely outdoor courtyard for fine times.
 Service can be a little slow, but not a bad place to kill time.
-7 days.

-- Egmont Street Eatery – Egmont Street.
+Egmont Street Eatery – Egmont Street.
 Quality food in a funky lane setting, with sun at various times of day.
 Winners of the 2015 WOAP burger competition.
-7 days.
 Also now at Sterling on the Terrace.
-Equally spectacular food.
-7 days.
+Equally excellent food.

-- Field and Green – Wakefield Street behind the Museum Hotel.
+Field and Green – Wakefield Street behind the Museum Hotel.
 European soul food with quality ingredients and often different/interesting dishes.
 Menu changes weekly to take advantage of seasonal offerings.
-Tuesday to Sundays.

 Nikau – on the end of the Art Gallery in Civic Square.
 Sunny courtyard in summer, art gallery ambience inside.
 Famed for their sage eggs and kedgeree, with most things house-made (pasta, own smoked fish, ice creams etc).